schmitech/simple-qa-chatbot/README.md

 The RAG pipeline uses:

-- Pinecone for vector storage
+- ChromaDB for vector storage
-- Ollama's Llama3.2 model for generation
+- Ollama for model serving
-- Nomic embeddings for retrieval
+- Nomic embeddings (nomic-embed-text) for retrieval

 ## Features